• Skip to primary navigation

 4. Roll the cake up in a tea towel while it is warm.

-5. Make sure to cool the cake before applying the cream.
+5. Make sure the cake is cool before applying the cream.

-6. The recipe is created for a classic jelly roll pan.
-Use this simple cake pan calculator to adjust ingredient amounts for a different baking pan size.
+6. The recipe is designed for a classic jelly-roll pan.
+Use this simple cake pan calculator to adjust ingredient amounts for a different-sized baking pan.
 Just enter the length and width of your tray.

 Strawberry Swiss roll on a platter with a few slices on dessert plates